KingAnointing/blog.KingAnointingX/blog/2022-12-18-container-images-sign-for-trust-assurance.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/lets-get-started.gif`} alt="signing container images"/>
 </picture>

-I wont be going over what policies as code are in kubernetes nor the installation process, but to install Kyverno, head over to their <a href="https://kyverno.io/docs/installation/" target="_blank">documentation</a>
+I won't be going over what policies as code is in kubernetes nor the installation process, but to install Kyverno, head over to their <a href="https://kyverno.io/docs/installation/" target="_blank">documentation</a>

-Now lets assume you have kyverno already up on your cluster, so you need to create the cluster policy and deploy using ```kubectl apply -f clusterpolicy.yaml -n kyverno```
+Now lets assume you have kyverno up already on your cluster, so you need to create the cluster policy and deploy using ```kubectl apply -f clusterpolicy.yaml -n kyverno```

 ```yaml title="clusterpolicy.yaml"
 apiVersion: kyverno.io/v1